kpocza/LoWe/docs/x.md

 3. loweagent is not a generic application yet, so it is prepared to support some predefined applications, like mplayer or x.
 Please refer to loweagent.conf.

-4. Enter ```loweagent -e X -o x.log``` command in the first Bash to execute LoWeAgent that will actually execute X server as well.
+4. Enter ```loweagent -e X -o x.log``` command for Ubuntu 16 and ```sudo loweagent -e X -o x.log``` for Ubuntu 18 in the first Bash to execute LoWeAgent that will actually execute X server as well.
 To be more precise it will do the following actions:

    1. Detect if any devices require coordination with LoWeExposer
    2. Check if all regular files that mimic the original /dev file exist